The garden birds of Charlecote

 Two other summer visitors to the garden are the chiffchaff, whose song is the characteristic ‘chiff-chaff’, and the blackcap.
 Its delightful warble finishes in a flourish of clear strong notes, earning it the name ‘northern nightingale’.
 Only the male has the eponymous black cap, the female has just a brown dusting on her head.
 She may look insignificant but can be quite fierce, chasing blackbirds away from food.

 As its name implies, the song thrush has an especially varied song, phrases of which it repeats two or three times.
 The thrushes are particularly fond of eating snails, which makes them very popular with our gardeners.
+You might hear the tap-tap of a thrush bashing a snail shell on a stone.

 Also, look for the brightly coloured goldfinch with its tinkling song and flashes of red and yellow, making it easy to spot.